foundations-design/quick-brown-fox/README.md

 ## HTML Tags

-These are the HTML tags that we currently support:
+These are the HTML tags that are currently supported:

 - `h1`, `h2`, `h3`, `h4`, `h5`, `h6`
 - `p`, `strong`(bold), `em`(italic)